 The School of Public Health recognizes the unprecedented challenges you are confronting in your personal and academic lives due to the coronavirus crisis.
-You are not alone in this process; SPH instructors and staff are here to help you through this difficult time.
+You are not alone in this process; BPH instructors and staff are here to help you through this difficult time.

 Tips and Strategies

 We understand that everyone has a preferred learning method and unique concerns posed by the coronavirus pandemic.
 Still, the move from in-person classes to remote learning means you need to develop new approaches to stay engaged and participate actively in your courses.
-To help you discover strategies for adapting to an online instructional environment, we have created this page that lists tips and resources from SPH and the UC Berkeley campus.
+To help you discover strategies for adapting to an online instructional environment, we have created this page that lists tips and resources from BPH and the UC Berkeley campus.
 We want to ensure you find the support you need and consider strategies that will help you endure changes in your academic life.